 - Trauma or abuse: If you have experienced abuse or an exceptionally traumatic event, you are at a higher risk of experiencing psychosis.

 The diagnosis you receive will take into account how severe your episodes are, how often they occur and whether you experience them alone or in conjunction with additional symptoms.

-While there is no magic pill or one size fits all remedy, with the right support and psychosis treatment, it is possible to manage the symptoms and/or make a recovery.
-In many cases, the symptoms won’t vanish entirely and you may experience them from time to time – but with the right support and advice you can find ways of coping so that they are less distressing and disruptive.
+While there is no one-size-fits-all remedy, with the right support and treatment, it is possible to manage the symptoms and/or make a recovery.
+In many cases, the symptoms won’t vanish entirely and you may experience them from time to time - but with the right support and advice, you can find ways of coping so that they are less distressing and disruptive.

-As a precursor to the implementation of any psychosis treatment plan, your mental healthcare provider should lay all of the possible options out on the table – taking into account your preferences, environment and possible physical causes before you make a joint decision about which treatment avenue would be most suitable.
+As a precursor to the implementation of any psychosis treatment plan, your mental healthcare provider should inform you of all possible available options - taking into account your preferences, environment and possible physical causes before you make a decision together on which treatment would be most suitable.

 Talking therapies help you to understand and explore how you are feeling so that you can address negative thoughts and feelings and develop coping strategies to pave the way for positive change.

 In the case of psychosis, a professional counsellor or psychotherapist may be able to help you challenge paranoid feelings while also helping you to address anxiety or depression that may have developed as a result of experiencing psychotic episodes.

 Talking therapies that have been found particularly beneficial for psychosis treatment include:

 Counselling for psychosis will provide you with an opportunity to explore your thoughts and feelings and the impact they may be having on your behaviour.
 As part of counselling you will also discuss any past experiences that may have influenced your present situation – and will find ways and methods of addressing them.